iterative/magnetic-tiles-defect/README.md

 # Saliency defect detection of magnetic tiles

+See the blog post at https://dvc.org/blog/end-to-end-computer-vision-api-part-1-data-versioning-and-ml-pipelines for a full explanation.

 ### This project contains two components:
 1. training of image segmentation model using DVC pipelines
 2. web API that calls the above model on a provided image and responds with a binary segmentation mask